 The addition of the rods and rebar have each reduced the resistance and EPR, but not dramatically.
-The site has an EPR that exceeds twice the permissible touch voltage $U{\rm TP}$.
-It is therefore necessary to calculate the touch potentials and compare to permissible touch voltages.
+The site has an EPR that exceeds twice the permissible touch voltage $U{\text{TP}}$ .
+It is therefore necessary to calculate the touch potentials and to compare these to permissible values.